Blueratzxk/Accordion_cpp/README.md

 2. Install all the dependencies.

-After installing all the dependent libraries, it is needed to modify the `Accordion_cpp/CMakeLists.txt` to allow CMake to find all the header files and dynamic link libraries.
+After installing all the dependent libraries, it is needed to modify the `Accordion_cpp/CMakeLists.txt` to allow CMake to find all the header files and dynamic link libraries (according to the locations of installed dependencies).
 Here is an example.
 ```
 include_directories(
         "/home/zxk/dependency/json/include/"